jhonykaesemodel/mywebpage/content/home/about.md

 +++

 # About
-I’m a computer vision PhD student at [Queensland University of Technologie](https://www.qut.edu.au/) in Australia.
-I’m currently working on representation and reconstruction of 3D objects from imagery.
+I’m a computer vision PhD student at [Queensland University of Technology](https://www.qut.edu.au/) in Australia.
+I’m currently working on representation and reconstruction of 3D objects from images.
 I spent an internship semester in 2017 in the [CI2CV lab](http://ci2cv.net/) in the [Robotics Institute](http://ri.cmu.edu/) ([CMU](http://www.cmu.edu/)) working on 3D reconstruction from a single image.